• Skip to main content

 Three gluten free coconut macaroons on a small white plate.

-If you're looking for the best coconut macaroons, you've found them.
-With their chewy texture and chocolatey coating, they gluten-free cookies are sure to wow all your guests, from casual cookie-eaters to absolute coconut lovers.
+If you're looking for the best chocolate dipped coconut macaroons, you've found them.
+With their chewy texture and chocolatey coating, these naturally gluten free treats are sure to wow your guests!

 Author: Tiffany